-The Office of Human Resources Management (HRM) assists and supports academic departments in successfully attaining and maintaining the appropriate status for the employment of international faculty, scholars and staff, in addition to serving as a source of guidance on matters related to employment.
-Accordingly, HRM's responsibility involves the preparation and submission of documents required by federal regulations to obtain the appropriate nonimmigrant status of the foreign nationals while working at The University of Texas at Dallas (UTD).
+The Office of Human Resources (HR) assists and supports academic departments in successfully attaining and maintaining the appropriate status for the employment of international faculty, scholars and staff, in addition to serving as a source of guidance on matters related to employment.
+Accordingly, HR's responsibility involves the preparation and submission of documents required by federal regulations to obtain the appropriate nonimmigrant status of the foreign nationals while working at The University of Texas at Dallas (UTD).

-The Office of Human Resources Management does not process immigrant (Permanent Resident or Green Card) petitions.
-HRM will assist the employee and the employee’s attorney during the process.
+The Office of Human Resources does not process immigrant (Permanent Resident or Green Card) petitions.
+HR will assist the employee and the employee’s attorney during the process.

 Nonimmigrant Visa Categories

 Other categories are occasionally used for temporary employment in higher education: